Mixed-mode surveys and market research

 The quantitative objective in a mixed-mode survey is generally exceeded by a few percentage points (in the proposed example it was exceeded by 14%).
 This happens because the respondents who have already received the invitation continue to fill in the questionnaires via CAWI or send them by fax even when the CATI phase has begun.
 Our operative choice is to allow the compilation via CAWI and to input the questionnaires received via fax also in the closed layers so that the overcoming of the set objective is the rule.

-You want to carry out a survey using the Mixed-Mode method and need help?
+Want to carry out a survey using the Mixed-Mode method?

-Or you want us to do it for you and provide the final data file?
+Or maybe you want us to do it for you and provide the final data file?